kubesphere-retired/docs.kubesphere.io/content/v2.1/en/installation/install-devops.md

 ## Enable DevOps System after Installation

-If you already have a minimal KubeSphere setup, you still can edit the ConfigMap of ks-installer using the following command:
+If you already have a minimal KubeSphere setup, you still can edit the ConfigMap of ks-installer using the following command.

 ```bash
 kubectl edit cm -n kubesphere-system ks-installer
 ```

-Then set devops from `False` to `True`:
+Then set devops from `False` to `True`.

 ```yaml
 devops: